xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

         You will be able to control the status of your method for payments with saved credit cards (active/inactive) via the  Payment methods page (**Store setup > Payment methods**); see the **Use a saved credit card** method:
         ![xc5_pp_pro_savedcard_methodactive.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_savedcard_methodactive.png)

-Note that should you need to change any settings for your PayPal Payments Pro method, you will need to do that on the X-Payments end (not in your X-Cart store) and then re-import the method into X-Cart.